 Again, it is time for a Special Prosecutor.

-to dig into the IRS scandal, the Tax Prof blog regularly posts a linkarama.
+By the way, if, unlike the snooze media, you really want to dig into the IRS scandal, the Tax Prof blog regularly posts a linkarama.
 Here’s today’s edition.